-Feminism, a controversial yet inspiring social justice movement.
+Feminism is a controversial yet inspiring social justice movement.
 At its core, feminism is about choice and strives for equality and anti-discrimination.
-It is about giving everyone—not just women—an equal opportunity to act, behave, and present themselves freely.
+It is about giving everyone, not just women, an equal opportunity to act, behave, and present themselves freely.
 If this is true, why does the term “feminist” generate so much hostility?
 Likely because the movement is greatly misunderstood.
 It is often associated with angry, forceful women, and many believe women simply wish to overthrow men and gain further social, economic, and political influence.
 In reality, feminism is intersectional and capable of generating a positive and empowering social shift!

-Artsper explores the different themes of feminism through an artistic lens.
+Artsper explores the different themes within feminism through an artistic lens.
 As you follow along, will you recognize these topics as feminist?
-Think about your own biases and understand that this powerful movement is centered on greater social justice.
+Take this opportunity to reflect upon your own biases and to understand that this powerful movement is centered on greater social justice.

-For centuries, women have been deemed inferior to men.
-Without any scientific logic behind this, it is undoubtedly a social construction.
-Feminism is an attempt to disrupt this hegemonic patriarchy and replace it with equity for ALL genders.
+For centuries, women have been deemed lesser than men.
+Despite this, without any scientific logic behind this, it is clearly a social construction.
+Consequently feminism’s key aim is to disrupt this hegemonic patriarchy and replace it with equity for all genders.
 However, with that being said, gender is also a social construct.
-It is fluid; it is subject to change with time and it may vary between cultures.
-Ultimately, gender is how someone embodies their own sense of masculinity or femininity regardless of corporeality.
-Today’s cisgender society predominately focuses on the female/male binary and male superiority.
+It is fluid and subject to change with time and may vary between cultures.
+Ultimately, gender is how someone embodies their own sense of masculinity or femininity regardless of their sex.
+Today’s society mainly focuses on the female/male binary and male superiority.
 In contrast, feminists offer support to those who go against the hegemonic norm.

 Why are there no great female artists and people of color in the canon?
-American artist Judy Chicago, a key figure in the feminist art movement, challenges the notion of female-inferiority in “The Dinner Party”.
+American artist Judy Chicago, a key figure in the feminist art movement, questions the notion of female-inferiority in “The Dinner Party”.
 She creates a feasting scene including hundreds of historical female figures, referencing art, history, religion, and more!
 The artist created an alternate history, one that is healed by women and led by matriarchy.
-“The Dinner Party” is a paradoxical work filled with stereotypical women’s skill, like needlework, and stereotypical men’s skill, like welding.
+“The Dinner Party” is a interesting work, contrasting typically women’s skills, like needlework, with typically men’s skill, like welding.
 It is an iconic piece, symbolizing the value of feminism in Western society.

-Our binary understanding of sexuality reinforces the current social heteronormativity.
-Compulsory heterosexuality negates freedom of sexual expression.
+Our binary understanding of sexuality reinforces the current social mandate to be heteronormative.
+Mandated heterosexuality negates freedom of sexual expression.
 In the early 2000s, same-sex marriage became legal in several countries.
 In contemporary society, others have followed suit, but do marriage rights guarantee justice?
 For some, the right to wed may exist, but do they acquire freedom of expression?
-Changing marriage laws is a great first step toward sexual equality, but it does not necessarily stop violence and homophobia.
-Feminism’s goal is to abolish this social marginalization and encourage this “new” phenomenon so that people are able to love more freely.
+Changing marriage laws is a great first step toward sexual equality, but it does not end violence and homophobia.
+Feminism’s goal is to abolish this social marginalization and encourage this “new” social concept so that people are able to love more freely.

 “Kissing Doesn’t Kill” by Gran Fury is a great example of intersectional feminism!
 Not only does it normalize seeing same-sex couples in public, but inter-racial couples as well.
 What society attributes with deviance, the artist propelled into a meaningful artwork on social reform.
 The work was camouflaged into the advertising world as it’s presented as a bus poster but was also in a gallery.
 This witty artist managed to blur the meaning and give a different, impactful message by coating it with familiarity.

 Race is commonly used as a term for categorizing people into social hierarchies without any legitimate backing.
 Because it is linked with nationality or ethnicity, race often leads to discriminatory claims in predominantly white countries.
 Today’s cultural climate is highly structured around white supremacy and neglects these racial hierarchies.
-Feminism creates a discourse on how there is no scientific basis for attributions of racial superiority.
-Therefore, feminists may argue that race is a social construct, thus invaliding this discriminatory system.
+Feminism creates a discourse on how there is no scientific basis for ideas of racial superiority.
+Therefore, feminists may argue that race is a social construct, thus invalidating this system of discrimination.

-Famed Mexican artist Frida Kahlo was expressing feminism before the term was even coined.
+Famed Mexican artist Frida Kahlo expressed feminism before the term was even coined.
 She often explored questions of identity, gender, race, and class in relation to her personal experiences.
-While she is most known for her profoundly intimate portraiture, Kahlo is ultimately feminist as she unmistakably portrays injustices and social passions, ultimately leading to a better public understanding!
+While she is most known for her profoundly intimate portraiture, Kahlo is ultimately a feminist as she unmistakably portrays injustices and social passions, ultimately leading to a better public understanding!

 We inevitably live in a capitalist society.
-By placing such immense value on capital and wealth, it is an imperative component of feminism.
+By placing such immense value on capital and wealth, it is an important feminist issue.
 Firstly, capitalism dictates classism by its constant need for access to money.
 Even basic needs, such as food & water, may seem like fundamental rights but are not always guaranteed.
 Furthermore, classism works hand-in-hand with sexism and racism.
 Not only are women and people of color disproportionately paid less than men, but their work is also undervalued, and they are more likely to live in poverty.
 As a result, white supremacy and patriarchy are only strengthened.
 Money is power in a capitalist society… Feminists seek equality and social justice for these class issues.